jacobkapitein/driedee_rs/README.md

 Controls are a bit funky, but they work.

-- W: Move forward
-- S: Move backward
-- D: Turn right
-- A: Turn left
+- Use WASD to move
 - Arrow up: Move up
 - Arrow down: Move down
-- Arrow left: buggy move left
+- Arrow left: turn left
-- Arrow right: buggy move right
+- Arrow right: turn right